Introduction to ICT

 Topic Overview

-The City & Guilds Level 1 Diploma in Vehicle Maintenance (QCF) is an introductory qualification designed for students who want to start a career in the motor vehicle industry.
-It covers the fundamental skills and knowledge needed to work safely and effectively in a garage or workshop environment.
-Topics include vehicle systems, routine maintenance procedures, and the use of tools and equipment.
-This diploma provides a solid foundation for progression to Level 2 qualifications and apprenticeships.
+The City & Guilds Level 1 Certificate in Vehicle Maintenance is an introductory qualification designed for students who want to start a career in the motor vehicle industry.
+It covers the fundamental principles of vehicle maintenance, including health and safety, tools and equipment, and basic servicing tasks.
+This qualification provides a solid foundation for further study, such as the Level 2 Diploma in Vehicle Maintenance, and helps students develop practical skills that are directly applicable in a workshop environment.

 Key Concepts